 - We believe equity, justice, and humanity are needed to address the root causes of poverty.

 - We value leveraging the power of our public resources.

 - We believe innovative strategies are needed to have an impact on poverty and equity.

 - We value the sustainability of our work, our relationships, and our environment.

 Steering Committee Members

-ALL IN Alameda County (ALL IN) is governed by a steering committee chaired by Supervisor Wilma Chan (District 3) and member, Supervisor Nate Miley (District 4).
+ALL IN Alameda County (ALL IN) is governed by a steering committee chaired by Supervisor David Brown (District 3) and member, Supervisor Nate Miley (District 4).
 The Steering Committee includes residents, government agencies, nonprofits, and business organizations.
 Members of the Steering Committee are appointed by the Alameda County Board of Supervisors.
 The Steering Committee is a space to generate ideas, share best practices, build consensus, and work across sectors to address issues of poverty and provide direction for community partners.
 ALL IN’s staff receives guidance from the members and direction from the chair and member of the Steering Committee.
 The Steering Committee chairman may take policy issues to the Alameda County Board of Supervisors for consideration.

 ALL IN receives administrative support from the County Administrator’s Office for budget management and human resources and from Alameda County District 3 Office for communications and policy/advocacy.